 If you’d like to work with an editorial professional who can help you ensure accuracy, clarity and consistency in your writing, please visit my website for more information or get in touch.

-- Fiction books (historical, crime, fantasy, open world adventure, anthologies, children’s/YA, literary and contemporary)
+- Fiction (historical, fantasy, sci-fi, speculative, crime, mystery, adventure, open world/choose your own adventure, anthologies, YA, literary and contemporary)

 - Board games and card games